tiagoazeved0/TestAssignmentSC/README.md

 - My initial development process was working with Selenium and Cucumber, as those are the main technologies I have working with these past years.
 After reading documentation and articles about Automation Testing tools for API testing, in particular, I came across **Karate and how it has API test-automation, mocks, performance-testing and UI Automation** as a single framework.
 As a learning process and a challenge for myself, I decided to migrate my code to Karate and use it as my main framework for this project.

-- My approach to selecting the tested scenarios was different between the two types of tests in this project: in UI tests, the idea was to see the capabilities of Karate as a UI Automation Tool and what I could achieve in just a few days of learning it from scratch.
-I managed to get the same results as I was getting with Selenium and Cucumber, but in a much faster and easier way of developing those tests, as well as documenting the results; for API tests, I found Karate to have a simpler syntax to describe the flows of the HTTP Requests and Responses, as well as the assertions to verify if the behavior is the one that was intended.
+- For UI tests, the idea was to see the capabilities of Karate as a UI Automation Tool and what I could achieve in just a few days of learning it from scratch.
+I managed to get the same results as I was getting with Selenium and Cucumber, but in a much faster and easier way of developing those tests, as well as documenting its results *(important to mention that I have added the sleep() behaviour between steps in order to visually verify the automation being done correctly)*
+- For API tests, I found Karate to have a simpler syntax while describing the flows of the requests and responses, as well as the assertions to verify if the behavior is the intended one.

-- The scenarios were all important to be comfortable with this technology, as well as reusing it for various features.
-Some behaviors of the Petstore Swagger API weren't ideal (e.g. being able to set IDs manually, as well as in different data types).
+- In my point of view, all scenarios were all important to be comfortable with this technology, as well as reusing it for various other features.
+I have noted that some behaviors of the Petstore Swagger API aren't ideal. *(e.g. being able to set IDs manually, as well as in different data types)*

-- The next step of this project will be the integration of the Jenkins Pipeline with Calliope. pro, improvements in generated reports, UI Tests with cross-browser compatibility.
+- The next step of this project will be the integration of the Jenkins Pipeline with Calliope.pro, improvements in generated reports, UI Tests with cross-browser compatibility, UI DOM Manipulation automated for assertions.

 *Tiago Azevedo, 2022*